dbabichenko/ibd-decision-support-api/README.md

-# University of Pittsburgh's IBD Decision Support Tool
+# University of Pittsburgh's IBD Decision Support API

-This repository contains the components of a tool developed by a team at [University of Pittsburgh](https://pitt.edu) in a collaboration between the School of Computing and Information, the School of Medicine, and the School of Public Health.
-Using
+This repository contains an API developed by a team at [University of Pittsburgh](https://pitt.edu) in a collaboration between the School of Computing and Information, the School of Medicine, and the School of Public Health.
+Based on properties of a patient, including medical history, behavioral history, and demographic information, it can generate predictions about whether a patient will experience high medical charges, hospitalization, and prescription of systemic steroids in the next year.
+An example client to consume the API is also provided, though it can be consumed by any REST-aware client.

 ## Deployment